bhavesh1129/algoOJ/README.md

-## SimpleOJ
+## algoOJ

-SimpleOJ is a simple online-judge by which user can add programming problems and solve them.
+algoOJ is a simple online-judge by which user can add programming problems and solve them.
 **Only supports C, C++, Python language.**